Great Ideas for Teaching (GIFT) Award

 Instructions:

-A call for applications for the 2024 GIFT Award will be circulated in February 2024.
+A call for applications for the 2025 GIFT Award will be circulated in the 2025 winter semester.
 Subscribe to our mailing list to be the first to know once applications open.

 Past GIFT Award Winners Proposals